 High notes are difficult for a couple of reasons.
 First, they require a balance of muscles to get your vocal cords to stretch and thin out.

-Second, the acoustics are difficult to align.
-The sound waves coming from your vocal cords interact with the resonators of your throat and mouth in ways that can either make the note easier or harder to sing.
+Acoustics are difficult to align.
+The sound waves coming from your vocal cords interact with the resonators of your throat and mouth in ways that can either make the note easier or harder to sing with balanced vocal tone.

 While these factors also come into play in low notes, they are much easier to control.
 Making small adjustments (particularly in the acoustics of the voice) can add vibrant low notes to your range quickly.